 Meet the Team

 • Sian qualified as a barrister in Ireland in 2008 where she practised at the Bar of Ireland for 10 years specialising in family and criminal law.
-Sian then moved into financial regulation, working as a senior enforcement lawyer in the Irish financial regulator for a number of years before moving into corporate practice.
+Sian then moved into financial regulation, working as a senior enforcement lawyer in the Irish financial regulator for a number of years before practising contentious and advisory financial regulation in a leading Irish domestic law firm.

 • Judy has had a successful career working in Operations, HR & Compliance in different industries over many years.